sudo-prem/sort-visualizer-terminal/README.md

 # Sort Visualizer

-## Heap and Merge Sort Visualized in terminal
+## Heap and Merge Sort visualized in terminal

 - Run it with Windows Powershell, a windows based header file has been used